top of page

 • Abdominal pain or cramping

-• A strange but common behavior—finding relief through hot showers or baths
+• Relief through hot showers or baths

 Many people don’t realize their cannabis use is the cause, leading to repeated ER visits and unnecessary tests.
-What makes CHS tricky is that cannabis is often used to treat nausea—so users may increase consumption, unknowingly worsening the problem.
+What makes CHS tricky is that cannabis is often used to treat nausea, so users may increase consumption, unknowingly worsening the problem.

+The only known resolution is stopping cannabis use entirely.
 If you're experiencing unexplained digestive distress, nausea, or cycles of vomiting—and you're a regular cannabis user—it's worth exploring whether CHS could be playing a role.

 👉 Want to better understand your digestion?
 Learn more about gut health here.